5 Reasons to Stay at Kamata, Tokyo

 Tokyo is known for having pricy hotels and the more central you are the higher the price goes.
 In the Kamata area, you can find a number of top chain hotels, family-run inns, and hostels at an affordable price.
 For a list of the accommodations in the Kamata area, you can check out our recommended places to stay.
 It is not only the accommodation that is affordable but the shops and restaurants also have prices that can’t be beaten.

 Proximity to the airport

-It has already been said how connected the Kamata area is and the bonus is the you can get to and from Haneda International Airport in just under 10 minutes on a direct train from Keikyu-Kamata Station using the Keikyu-Kyuko Line.
+It has already been said how connected the Kamata area is and the bonus is you can get to and from Haneda International Airport in just under 10 minutes on a direct train from Keikyu-Kamata Station using the Keikyu-Kyuko Line.
 It will only cost you JPY 300 one way.
 Forget about those pricey airport express trains and buses and never stress about running late for your flight again with being this close in proximity.

-More locals less tourists
+More locals, fewer tourists

 Kamata area is still undiscovered by many tourists, which is a good thing, as you can spend your time experiencing real Tokyo life as a local without the tourist crowds.
 There are plenty of places to explore in the area from temples, parks, and some of Tokyo’s best public bathhouses.
 The locals in the area are also friendly and happy to welcome you.
 This site has a list of activities to keep you busy while there.